 The EDI Health System Council provides leadership to develop programs that improve access and utilization among diverse populations while also providing guidance on diversity issues impacting the patient care experience and outcomes.
 Additionally, they serve as a source of ideas on ways to improve the cultural competency of our caregivers.

-Since our EDI program officially launched in mid-2020, the efforts of our Council has helped Memorial Hermann to:
+Since our EDI program officially launched, the commitments of our Council have helped Memorial Hermann to:

-While these accomplishments have been crucial and foundational to our success, it is just the first part of our EDI journey.
+While these efforts have been crucial and foundational to our success, they are just the first part of our EDI journey.

 The EDI Channel on MH Now, Memorial Hermann’s internal digital communications platform, serves as the home for our EDI celebrations, stories and announcements.
 On the EDI channel, employees can access a variety of educational resources or share their personal, unique experiences.
 Sample content includes: